gracebeste/trends-sunscreen-analysis/README.md

 # Rising Temperatures and Interest in Sunscreen
 NOTE: THIS PROJECT IS IN PROGRESS AND IS CURRENTLY IN A DRAFT STATE.

-This repository houses my data analytics project on the effect of weather patterns and changes in public sentiment regarding skin protection.
+This repository houses my data analytics project on the effect of weather patterns and changes in public sentiment regarding sun protection.

 Table of Contents:
 1. [Introduction](#introduction)